10 Snake Headlines From 2012

 Source: iNaturalist user Chayant Gonsalves – CC BY 4.0

 In August 2012, Mohammed Salmodin was working in his rice paddy field, 125 miles southeast of the Nepali capital of Kathmandu.
-His field secretly had another occupant, and the 55 year old soon found himself bitten by a common cobra (Naja naja), one of Nepal’s worst species.
-Nepal records an average of 20,000 snake bites per year, and 1000 deaths.
-The farmer flew into a rage, and did the logical thing: he bit it back.
-The man bit the cobra repeatedly, so savagely that the snake eventually died.
+His field secretly had another occupant, and the 55 year old soon found himself bitten by an Indian cobra (Naja naja), one of Nepal’s deadliest snakes.

-At first, Salmodin saw no need to go to hospital, and went about his duties, but reluctantly sought treatment after pressure from family and friends.
-The man avoided being charged, as the cobra wasn’t a protected species.
-Soon, his story was all over international media.
+At first, Salmodin saw no need to go to hospital, and went about his daily duties, but reluctantly sought treatment after pressure from family and friends.
+The man avoided being charged, as the Indian cobra wasn’t a protected species.
+Soon, his story was featured all over international media.

-Despite his rage, the man had sound reasons for his decision.
+Despite his rage, the man had a logical reason for his decision.
 As he told the BBC: “A snake charmer told me that if a snake bites you, bite it until it is dead and nothing will happen to you”.

 2 Eggs hatch in boy’s cupboard